Metropolitan Cathedral of Lima: Crypt of Francisco Pizarro

 Tomb of Francisco Pizarro at the Metropolitan Cathedral of Lima.

 In the right nave, starting again from the entrance, is first the crypt of Francisco Pizarro, completely covered with mosaics alluding to the Conquest.
 On one of the walls you can see the coat of arms of Lima.
 In the sarcophagus it is seen that the head is separated from the body, possibly detached by multiple manipulations to which its remains were exposed.
 The original body was discovered in the early 20th century.
 In front of the sarcophagus, there is a small chest containing earth from his hometown, Trujillo.

 Formerly, when entering the Cathedral of Lima, it was always thought that Pizarro's body was the one that was presented in a glass urn located in an altar of the Cathedral itself.
 Precisely the tourist guides indicated the right side, near the entrance, the altar was made of marble, and there was a mummified skeleton, of a saffron color.
 In 1891, on the occasion of the 350th anniversary of his death, it was decided to publicly display his remains in this place, and since then it has been a must for everyone who visits Lima.

-In 1977 the cathedral is subjected to a restoration inside, and that is when some workers of the crypt of the cathedral, accidentally came across a lead box with some blurred inscriptions, they could not imagine that It was about the true remains of the Spanish founder of Lima.
+In 1977 the cathedral was subjected to restoration when some workers of the crypt of the cathedral, accidentally came across a lead box with some blurred inscriptions.
 Behind a wall was a niche where they found the box.
 The inscription read: Here is the head of the Lord Marquis Don Francisco Pizarro, who discovered and won the kingdoms of Peru and placed in the Royal Crown of Castile.
 Next to it was found a coffin lined on the inside with velvet, containing a large number of bones.
-A team of scientists managed to determine that those remains belonged to a woman, two children, a mature man who was later found to be Pizarro.
+A team of scientists managed to determine that those remains belonged to a woman, two children, and an adult male who was later found to be Pizarro.
 In addition, these scientists worked long months to determine the origin of these remains.
-Archaeologists, anthropologists, pathologists, radiologists, chemists, and historians joined forces to obtain data and details related to Pizarro's hectic political and military life.

 In this chapel was originally the altarpiece of the Cristo del Auxilio, now in the Chapel of Santa Ana.